pippocla/my_home/README.md

 The system is functioning with light and temperature.

 **LIGHT**
--Show the state of light
+- Show the state of light
--Switch ON or OFF pressing the wall trigger or using HA.
+- Switch ON or OFF pressing the wall trigger or using HA.

 **TEMPERATURE**
--It's possible to read for each zone:
+- It's possible to read for each zone:

  - the temperature from the probe,
  - the set temperature,